 The continuum robot is driven by air pressure.
 Three air chambers, which are symmetrically aligned around the lateral axis of the rod, are connected to a source of pressure via pneumatic lines and valves.

+It follows that the robot is underactuated because it has more \acp{dof} than inputs.
+This is addressed by the \ac{mpc}, which---in simple terms---finds optimal inputs to a state trajectory.

 The air pressure is always acting normal to the cross-section, which results in a locally defined wrench $\loq{\wrenchvector}_\mathrm{p}$.
 This introduces an unsteadiness in the internal forces and moments at the beginning and the end of the air chambers \cite{Till2019}.

 According to \cite{Till2019}, the local force and moment applied by air pressure at the ends of the $i$-th chamber are